 STOP THE PROCEEDINGS IMMEDIATELY

 While the options for foreclosure defense may be limited in Alabama and other states that don't require a court proceeding for lenders to take a property back, filing for bankruptcy will halt the foreclosure process immediately.
-Foreclosure is a time sensitive process and if you are looking to keep your home, you need to act quickly.
+Foreclosure is a time sensitive process and if you are looking to keep your home, you need to act quickly and contact a foreclosure defense lawyer.
 Once your home is sold at auction it will be too late for Chapter 13 Bankruptcy to offer any protections.